F.A.M.E. (Chris Brown album): Release and promotion

 The standard edition of the album was released simultaneously with the deluxe edition from March 18, 2011.
 The deluxe edition included five additional tracks.
-The official track listing for the album was revealed on February 22, 2011.

 To promote the album, Brown performed "Yeah 3x" and "No Bullshit" on Saturday Night Live on February 12, 2011.
 During the week leading up to the US release of the album, Brown treated fans to a series of secret listening sessions, and gave them an exclusive bonus track and music video.
 It was a campaign that Brown launched on behalf of his worldwide fan base, nicknamed "Team Breezy".
 The first listening session was held on March 14 in Los Angeles.
 It was then followed by consecutive sessions in Atlanta (March 15), Washington, D.C.
 (March 16) and New York City (March 17).
 Each session was held at a secret location and was hosted by Brown and the "Team Breezy" team leaders in each city.

 On March 22, 2011, Brown appeared on Good Morning America to perform "Yeah 3x", and later appeared on 106 & Park, where he performed "Deuces", "Look at Me Now" and "Ain't Thinkin' 'Bout You".
 His Good Morning America appearance sparked controversial headlines because, following his interview with Robin Roberts at the Times Square Studios, where he was repeatedly asked about the Rihanna situation and restraining order, Brown started crying and became violent in his dressing room during a commercial break before his, later cancelled, second performance ending that day's program, and broke a window overlooking Times Square punching it.
 Following the incident, he apologized, saying that he was very tired of people bringing up the incident.

 On March 29, 2011, a pre-taped performance of Brown performing "Yeah 3x" and a medley of "Forever" and "Beautiful People", was broadcast on Dancing with the Stars (US).
 On June 26, 2011, he performed "She Ain't You", "Look at Me Now" and "Paper, Scissors, Rock" live at the 2011 BET Awards.
 On July 15, 2011, Brown appeared on The Today Show, as part of the show's concert series, which took place at the Rockefeller Plaza in New York City.
 Brown performed "Yeah 3x", "I Can Transform Ya", "She Ain't You" and "Forever" at the concert.
 On August 28, 2011, Brown did a medley of "Yeah 3x", "Protect Ya Neck", "Smells Like Teen Spirit" and "Beautiful People" at the 2011 MTV Video Music Awards, performing a highly acclaimed choreography that included flying parts.